MyrMieZ/cutie-patootie/README.md

 # cutie-patootie
-do it on a lark -_- support me and give me pieces of advices
+do it on a lark -_- support me and give pieces of advices